AllenNeuralDynamics/Aind.Behavior.CoreAnalysis/README.md

 ## Getting started and API usage

 The current goal of the API is to provide users with a way to instantiate "data contracts" and corresponding data ingestion logic.
-For instance, loading the data from different streams and converting them into a common format (e.g. `pandas.DataFrame`) can be done by:
+For instance, loading the data from different streams and converting them into a common format (e.g. `pandas.DataFrame`).
 For examples of what this looks like, please check the [Examples](./examples/) folder.

 ## Installing and Upgrading